 - Configuring an Analysis and Processing our Data

 - Examining Individual Reviews to Gain Context and Humanize the Data

 - Drawing Conclusions and Making Recommendations to Management

-Another quick note: this article was produced using the Lexalytics, an InMoment Company, Intelligence Platform, but the general process outlined here can be applied to any customer feedback analytics tool.
+Another quick note: this article was produced using the Lexalytics, an InMoment Company, Spotlight, but the general process outlined here can be applied to any customer feedback analytics tool.

 Finding and Sourcing Guest Experience Feedback

 As this guide explains, an effective Voice of Customer program is focused on answering questions.
 As data analysts working with guest feedback analytics in hospitality, our question for this project is: How can we deliver actionable, data-driven insights on how to improve guest experiences?

 The best data for VoC analytics comes from customers themselves.
 For this article, we gathered more than 50,000 customer reviews from ten Best Western locations across the country.
 To do this, we used the web scraping program WebHarvy to scrape reviews from TripAdvisor.

 Search for “Best Western” on TripAdvisor and you’ll get 34 pages of results.
 That represents thousands of people describing their experiences, voicing concerns, and expressing emotion.